Parralol/Lab02ARSW/README.md

 # Lab 02 ARSW

-This program allow the user to process a set of data from a csv file, given it's columnn name and following data in a table-like format, processing it's mean and standard deviation and giving it's output in the terminal
+This program allow the user to process a set of data from a csv file, given it's columnn name and following data in a table-like format, processing it's mean and standard deviation and giving it's output in the terminal this repo counts with two datasets: mock.csv and Mock2.csv

 [Repo Link](https://github.com/Parralol/Lab02ARSW)